MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 Choose the Basics 2 button to increment the value of the SampleProperty property and to display the new value in the output area.
 Primitive types such as strings and numbers can be used as parameter types and return types, and can be passed between managed code and JavaScript.
 Because numbers in JavaScript are stored in double-precision floating-point format, they are converted to .NET Framework numeric types.

 > **Note**  By default, you can set breakpoints only in your JavaScript code.
-To debug your Visual Basic or C# code, see Creating Windows Runtime Components in C# and Visual Basic.
+To debug your Visual Basic or C# code, see Creating Windows Runtime components in C# and Visual Basic.

 To stop debugging and close your app, switch from the app to Visual Studio, and choose Shift+F5.